-Before a teacher can teach independently, they must complete a practicum or work experience program to gain the experience and mentorship needed to present information and work with young students effectively.
+Before a teacher can teach independently, they must complete a practicum or work experience program.
+This is to ensure they gain the needed experience and mentorship to effectively present information and work with young students.
 At American University (AU), the bachelor of arts in elementary education offers practicum experience to help undergraduates apply what they have learned in classrooms of their own.

 Teachers are required to maintain their licenses as long as they are teaching.
-If a teacher wishes to move to another state, the teacher may need to acquire another license and take an additional test based on the specific state’s rules, which could also impact how long it takes to become a teacher.
+If a teacher wishes to move to another state, they may need to acquire another license and take an additional test based on the rules of that specific state.
+This could also impact how long it takes to become a teacher.

 Teaching in High School

-Licensing for public schools, as with kindergarten and elementary teachers, requires teaching experience before being hired as a teacher.
-There will also be a general teaching and subject matter test to prove a teacher’s knowledge of working in a classroom and teaching a particular subject.
+As with kindergarten and elementary teachers, obtaining licensing for high school teaching requires gaining teaching experience.
+Qualifying for a license also involves passing a general teaching and subject matter test to prove a teacher’s ability to master a classroom and teach a particular subject.

-As a teacher prepares to enter the workforce, they must check with the state authorities to understand which qualifications are needed to teach, as some schools may look for additional education, such as a master’s degree, which may affect how long it takes to become a teacher.
+As a teacher prepares to enter the workforce, they must check with the relevant authorities in their state to understand which qualifications are needed to teach.
+Some schools may look for additional education, such as a master’s degree.
 If a teacher has decided to pursue a teaching position in a private school, licensing and certifications may not be required.

 A Teacher’s Salary

-According to the United States Bureau of Labor Statistics, teachers earn the following median annual salaries, which are more than the median amount for all occupations:
+According to the US Bureau of Labor Statistics (BLS), teachers earn the following median annual salaries as of 2021:

-In general, teachers in a private school system earn less than teachers in public schools.
-When considering how long it takes to become a teacher, new graduates may seek to teach in private schools, as they only require a bachelor’s degree in the subject of choice and do not require a state-issued license.
+- In general, teachers in a private school system earn less than teachers in public schools.
+When considering how long it takes to become a teacher, new graduates may seek to teach in private schools, as these positions only require a bachelor’s degree in the subject of choice and do not require a state-issued license.
 This could shorten the path to becoming a teacher and entering the workforce.
-Which school system to work in is a big decision and should be thought through carefully, but regardless of which path a teacher chooses, the potential rewards are worth the wait.

 Why Should You Become a Teacher?

-A two-month break for summer, a couple of weeks off for the holiday season, opportunities for tenure—there are many incentives to become a teacher.
-Many teachers, however, will say that the perks and compensation aren’t the reason they love their jobs.
+A two- to three-month break for summer, a couple of weeks off for the holiday season, and opportunities for advancement are just a few of the advantages of becoming a teacher.
+Many teachers, however, will say that the perks and compensation aren’t the reasons they love their jobs.

 Teachers create an inspiring environment for students.
-Students will walk through the classroom door each day with aspirations and difficulties, but by sharing knowledge and celebrating successes, it can be an indescribable experience for a teacher.
+When students walk through the classroom door each day, they bring both their aspirations and their difficulties.
+By sharing knowledge and celebrating successes, teachers can make a real difference in the lives of children and young people.
+This can make classroom teaching an indescribable experience.